 To further confuse things there are many drum rhythms that have are traditionally not played on djembe, which have been transitioned onto djembe, such as Djole (which is traditionally played on the Shiko drums) or Sabar (which is still mostly played on Sabar drums).

-A traditional djembe rhythm usually has an accompanying dance.
-Djembe rhythms and their corresponding dances would have been associated with specific occassions, with each rhythm having a time and place.
+A traditional djembe rhythm usually has a corresponding , accompanying dance, which are associated with specific occassions, with each rhythm having a usual time and place.
 These days rhythms and dances may be performed at a wider range of events.

 In general the djembefola usually leads the rhythms.
 He/she may play a call at the beginning of the rhythm and a may call some breaks during the rhythm which may or may not co-incide with certain dance steps or changes in direction.

-An echauffement is also really typical to djembe rhythms, and can be initiated by either the djembefola or the dundunfola, but all drummers and dancer change their playing / dancing and create a sort of crescendo, after which things calm down, or the rhythm may end, or a break may be called.
+An echauffement can also be particular to a certain rhythm, or rhythmic family, and can be initiated by either the djembefola or the dundunfola, but all drummers and dancer change their playing / dancing and create a sort of crescendo, after which things calm down, or the rhythm may end, or a break may be called.